-If you physically can’t take cold showers (not even 30 days of it, but just one, 5-minute cold shower) – just say it – but know that if you put a limit on one area of your life (even if it’s as dumb as changing the temperature of your shower), it’s going to carry over to other areas of your life and there are going to be other areas where you “can’t” do something because you’re not willing to make the tradeoff.
+If you physically cannot take cold showers (not even for thirty days, but just for five minutes), just say that, but know that if you put a limit on one area of your life (even if it’s as dumb as the temperature of your shower), it’s going to carry over into other areas of your life and there are going to be other areas where you “can’t” do something because you’re not willing to make the trade-off.

 This is where a lot of people say something like:

-People love this theory of being uncomfortable (they’ll comment on the posts, pin the crap out of the image above & tell you in person that it’s a great talk), but as soon as you ask them to put it into practice – with something as simple as cold showers – their real character shows.
-It becomes very apparent whether they actually want to start doing something or if they just want to browse inspirational porn and live vicariously through someone else.
+People love this theory of being uncomfortable (they’ll comment on the posts, pin the crap out of the image above, and tell you in person that it’s a great talk), but as soon as you ask them to put it into practice, with something as simple as cold showers, their real character shows.
+It becomes very apparent whether they actually want to start doing something or whether they just want to browse through inspirational porn and live vicariously through other people.

 Reason #2: Arrogance

-This might be the even more dangerous excuse – and sadly, it’s almost more common.
-Easily, the first thing 90% of people will say when they hear about cold shower therapy is:
+This might be the most dangerous excuse out there.
+Sadly, it’s also more common than the first excuse.
+The first thing 90% of people say when they hear about Cold Shower Therapy™ goes something like this:

 - That’s stupid.